top of page

 with your current strength.

-Many people come to Cyprus full of anticipation
+Many people arrive in Cyprus full of anticipation,

-that body and soul first want to arrive.
+that body and soul first need to arrive.

-Eden does not force anyone into performance early on.
+Eden does not force anyone prematurely into performance.

-You work when you can work again —
+You work when you are able to work again —

 not because a system demands it.